khaled-benahmed/Prosit_java/README.md

+# Instructions for GitHub Repository README (Continued)

 ## Zoo and Animal Classes (Continued)

+### Instruction 20

+To simplify the management of animals in our zoos, we distinguish two main families of animals: Aquatic and Terrestrial.

+- An aquatic animal is characterized by the "habitat" (String) attribute, indicating its living environment.
+- A terrestrial animal is characterized by the "nbrLegs" (int) attribute, indicating the number of legs.

+Additionally, an aquatic animal can be:

+- A dolphin (Dolphin), characterized by the "swimmingSpeed" (float) attribute, indicating its swimming speed.
+- A penguin (Penguin), characterized by the "swimmingDepth" (float) attribute, describing the depth it can swim underwater.

+Create these classes by declaring only the attributes.

+### Instruction 21

+In the "main" method, create an instance of each class created previously using the default constructors.

-### Instruction 14
+### Instruction 22

-Modify the "nbrCages" attribute in the "Zoo" class by making it a constant.
-Remember that a zoo can contain a maximum of 25 animals.
-Make the necessary changes in the constructor to accommodate this constant.
+Create parameterized constructors in the subclasses.
+Ensure to protect the previously declared attributes.

-### Instruction 15
+### Instruction 23

-Create the method "boolean isZooFull()" in the "Zoo" class.
-This method checks if the zoo is full based on the number of animals and the number of cages.
+Override the "toString()" method in the three subclasses to include both common and specific attributes.
+In the "main" method, display the objects created earlier.

-### Instruction 16
+### Instruction 24

-Create a method "Zoo compareZoo(Zoo z1, Zoo z2)" in the "Zoo" class.
-This method takes two objects of type "Zoo" as parameters and returns the zoo with the most animals.
+Create the "public void swim()" method in the following classes:

+- "Aquatic," which displays the message: "This aquatic animal is swimming."
+- "Dolphin," which displays the message: "This dolphin is swimming."

+Call this method for three objects of types "Aquatic," "Dolphin," and "Penguin."
+Note your observations.

-These additional instructions will further enhance the functionality of your zoo management system.
-Please document these changes and additions in your GitHub repository's README.
+These instructions will further enhance your project's functionality and organization.
+Make sure to update your GitHub repository's README with these changes and any additional documentation.